Affine cones over smooth cubic surfaces: -functions on smooth del Pezzo surfaces

-Let $T_Q$ be the tangent hyperplane section of the cubic surface $S_3$ at the point $Q$.
+Let $T_Q$ be the tangent hyperplane section of the cubic surface $S_3$ at $Q$.
 Note that the divisor $T_Q$ contains the line $E$.
-Since $\tilde{D}+(\mathrm{mult}_{P}(D)-1)E$ is an effective anticanonical $\mathbb{Q}$-divisor on $S_3$, it follows from Corollary~\ref{corollary:technical} that the log pair $(S_3, T_Q)$ is not log canonical at the point $Q$ and the support of $\tilde{D}$ contains all the irreducible components of $T_Q$.
-In fact, it follows that the divisor $T_Q$ is either a union of three lines meeting at the point $Q$ or a union of a line and a conic intersecting tangentially at the point $Q$.
-The divisor $f(T_Q)$ is an effective anticanonical divisor on $S_4$ such that the log pair $(S_4, f(T_Q))$ is not log canonical at the point $P$.
+Since $\tilde{D}+(\mathrm{mult}_{P}(D)-1)E$ is an effective anticanonical $\mathbb{Q}$-divisor on $S_3$, it follows from Corollary~\ref{corollary:technical} that the log pair $(S_3, T_Q)$ is not log canonical at $Q$ and the support of $\tilde{D}$ contains all the irreducible components of $T_Q$.
+In fact, it follows that the divisor $T_Q$ is either a union of three lines meeting at $Q$ or a union of a line and a conic intersecting tangentially at $Q$.
+The divisor $f(T_Q)$ is an effective anticanonical divisor on $S_4$ such that the log pair $(S_4, f(T_Q))$ is not log canonical at $P$.
 This contradicts our assumption since the support of $D$ contains all the irreducible components of the divisor $f(T_Q)$. \end{proof}

 Consequently, Theorem~\ref{theorem:Park-Won} follows from Examples~\ref{example:alpha-P^n} and \ref{example:alpha-product}, and Lemmas~\ref{lemma:F1}, \ref{lemma:dP7}, \ref{lemma:dP6}, \ref{lemma:dP5} and \ref{lemma:dP4}.